scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - a sensitive voting certificate,
 - a regular voting certificate, or
-- a CP root certificate.
+- a control plane root certificate.

-A certificate that is no control plane root or voting certificate MUST NOT be included in the sequence of certificates in the `certificates` field.
+A certificate that is not a control plane root or voting certificate MUST NOT be included in the sequence of certificates in the `certificates` field.

 A certificate's type (voting or root) is specified in the `extKeyUsage` extension of the certificate, by means of the SCION-specific attributes `id-kp-regular`, `id-kp-sensitive`, and `id-kp-root`, respectively.
 For more information, see [](#ext-key-usage-ext).